virgaux/pandoras-vox/README.md

 Check the License for more details.

 - **Q: Why the codes/scripts are encrypted?
 Is the developer hiding something?**
-- A: This bot codes are encrypted to protect the intellectial property of the developer.
-The developer decided to encrypt the codes to piracy or any form of unauthorized duplication, distribution, or use of this bot.
+- A: The developer decided to encrypt the codes to prevent piracy or any form of unauthorized duplication, distribution, or use of this bot.

 - **Q: I don't trust any script or codes that I can't read.**
 - A: That's fine, you are not being forced to use this bot.